top of page

 • A shift in the alignment of your teeth will also have a negative impact on your bite and the way you chew your food.
 Without your full chewing function, the remaining teeth will attempt to pick up the slack of the missing tooth by absorbing more force and weight.
 This will unfortunately prematurely age your teeth and put you at an increased risk for chipped and fractured teeth.

 When you visit Point Meadows Dentistry, we will carefully examine your oral health and determine if a tooth extraction is the right call.
-If you need an extraction, Dr. Andrew Zerbinopoulos is extremely skilled and will work to ensure that your treatment is as painless as possible.
+If you need an extraction, both Dr. Danser and Dr. Mularkey are extremely skilled and will work to ensure that your treatment is as painless as possible.
 We will also provide you with specific post-treatment instructions.
 If you misplaced your post-surgery directions you can download a copy below.

 Following your extraction, we will provide options to return your smile to a functional beautiful state with a natural-looking replacement tooth.